SC-Networks/evalanche-soap-api-connector/docs/containertype.md

 ): bool
 ```

-Add an option to attribute of a container-type
+Add an option to an attribute of a container type

 ```